About the Event

 To Be Announced

-Judging took place at the
+Judging will take place at the

 Hospitality Learning Center